sergdort/CleanArchitectureRxSwift/Pods/RxRealm/README.md

 ## Observing a single object

-There's a separate API to make it easier to observe a single object (it creates `Results` behind the scenes):
+There's a separate API to make it easier to observe a single object:

 ```swift
 Observable.from(object: ticker)